Table of Contents

 Last year I got stuck in a rut, it was difficult for me to stay motivated, between the freezing cold Canadian winter and the social restrictions due to the pandemic, going out and about and taking photos did not sound like fun.

-So I started researching ways to improve my motivation, and actionable advise that I could apply to my everyday life.
-I made a video about it, and you can watch it right here:
+So I started researching ways to improve my motivation and finding actionable advice that I could apply to my everyday life.
+I made a video about it, linked at the bottom of the post.

 What Is Motivation?